xuandung38/cms-docs/installation.md

 * Chmod 777 for `install.sh`
 * Run file `./install.sh`

-> For Linux users
+> {notice} For Linux users <br />

-    If you got this error /usr/bin/env: ‘bash\r’: No such file or directory" Please run `sed $'s/\r$//' ./install.sh > ./install.Unix.sh`
+If you got this error /usr/bin/env: ‘bash\r’: No such file or directory" <br />
-    and use ./install.Unix.sh to install
+Please run `sed $'s/\r$//' ./install.sh > ./install.Unix.sh` and use ./install.Unix.sh to install <br />
-    If you got this error "bash: ./install.sh: Permission denied" Please run `sudo chmod 777 -R install.sh` to make sure this file has permission to execute
+If you got this error "bash: ./install.sh: Permission denied" <br />
+Please run `sudo chmod 777 -R install.sh` to make sure this file has permission to execute.

 <a name="note"></a>
 ## Note